surfstudio/SurfGear/packages/mwwm/README.md

 #### Create entry point

-Most likely, you will start your screen with a *Route*.
+You will most likely start your screen with a *Route*.
 In this case, the *Route* becomes the place where you put everything together.

 ```dart
   class LoginScreenRoute extends MaterialPageRoute {